Ireland is loved by people all over the world and many have enjoyed magical experiences during visits to the country.

 Randall W. Jordan, Retired DBA, IT System Admin and Systems Engineer (1981-present)

-I’ve been in Ireland, Cork (the capital of Ireland) for more that 16 years and worked the last 15 of my career here in Ireland so I managed to earn a small Irish pension to argument my Social Security.
+I’ve been in Ireland, Cork (the capital of Ireland) for more than 16 years and worked the last 15 of my career here in Ireland so I managed to earn a small Irish pension to argument my Social Security.
 This along with my (Irish) wife’s school pension, allows us to live a good retirement.

 Ireland is quiet and peaceful, you almost never hear a police or ambulance siren and if I even see a Garde (police) more that once a week it’s a surprise.
 It’s not cheap living here I have access to the national health care, but have additional health insurance, We have free transport on buses and trains.